Economy of Malta

-The economy of Malta is a highly industrialised, service-based economy.
+The economy of Malta is a highly industrialised service-based economy.
 It is classified as an advanced economy by the International Monetary Fund and is considered a high-income country by the World Bank and an innovation-driven economy by the World Economic Forum.
 It is a member of the European Union and of the eurozone, having formally adopted the euro on 1 January 2008.

 The strengths of Malta's economy are its advantageous location, being situated in the middle of the Mediterranean Sea at a crossroads between Europe, North Africa and the Middle East, its fully developed open market economy, multilingual population (88% of Maltese people speak English), productive labour force, low corporate tax and well developed finance and ICT clusters.
-The economy is dependent on foreign trade, manufacturing (especially electronics), tourism and financial services.
+The economy is dependent on foreign trade, manufacturing (especially electronics), tourism and other services in the tertiary sector of the economy.
 In 2014, over 1.7 million tourists visited the island.

-Malta's GDP per capita in 2022, adjusted by purchasing power parity, stood at $54,647 and ranked 15th in the list of EU countries in terms of purchasing power standard.
+Malta's GDP per capita in 2024, adjusted by purchasing power parity, stood at $67,682 and ranked 15th in the list of EU countries in terms of purchasing power standard.
 In the 2013 calendar year, Malta recorded a budget deficit of 2.7%, which is within the limits for eurozone countries imposed by the Maastricht criteria, and Government gross debt of 69.8%.
 At 5.9%, Malta had the sixth-lowest unemployment rate in the EU in 2015.

-Malta is the 18th-most democratic country in the world according to the Economist Intelligence Unit's Democracy Index.
+Malta is the 33rd-most democratic country in the world according to the Economist Intelligence Unit's Democracy Index with an upper-middle score on V-Dem's Democracy Indices.

+Transport

+Malta has an airport, Luqa International Airport, and two majors ports, Malta Freeport and Valletta Cruise Port.
+Malta Freeport is used for all cargo ships and imports-exports while Valletta Cruise Port is only used by cruise ships.
+The Malta Freeport reported revenues of 170 million euros, while €90 million came from the Valletta Cruise Port, totaling €260 million.
+The Freeport connects Malta with 110 others ports in the world including 55 in the Mediterranean.
+Furthermore, 2,189 container ships carried 2.80 million TEU of container traffic in and out of Malta Freeport in 2022.
+The Valletta Cruise Port welcomed 900,000 passengers in 2023, contributing €53 million to the Maltese economy.

+Luqa International Airport serves 35 different airlines with 115 destinations.
+In 2023, 7.8 million people travelled through the airport, providing $2.7 billion in revenues to the Maltese economy, equivalent to 24% of Malta's Gross Domestic Product (GDP).
+Specifically, the former air flag carrier of Malta Air Malta, KM Malta Airlines since 2024, had a revenue of €679.4 million in 2022.
+Another new airline operating from Luqa Airport, Universal Air, started operations in April 2024 with a fleet of 6 aircraft.
+The airlines, airport, and surrounding businesses employ almost 7,000 people.